peanutyumyum/Mini_Hackathon/README.md

 ## Summary

-> This Web service is indepent book store platform
+> This Web service is indepent book store platform <br>
-> You can looking for indepent book store location at your posiotion
+> You can looking for indepent book store location at your posiotion <br>
-> Add favorite author and receive their information
+> Add favorite author and receive their information <br>
 > You can see a score about store

 ## Usage